apparata/automat/README.md

 The generated code is public domain and free to use in any type of project.
 No attribution or anything needed.

-The tool itself is released under the MIT license.
+The tool itself is released under the MIT license and the diagram drawing functionality is based on [Finite State Machine Designer](http://madebyevan.com/fsm/) by Evan Wallace which in turn is also relased under the MIT license.

 NOTE: This version is usable, but the project is still in its infancy, so it's not incredibly robust.

 ## Example